brunotacca/poc_cleanarch_spring_multimodule/README.md

 - Spring Webflux
 - Project Reactor

 **Extra 4:** Domain-Driven Design.
 Just a little bit to model this small project domain, even tho DDD is not recommended for small projects.
+This project stays just at the tip of the DDD iceberg.
 Check out the [Project Domain].

 ### Documents